 Some copper core cookware is pure copper, like this impressive line from Falk.
 Some also has thin layers of aluminum, like All-Clad's 5-ply Copper Core line.

 The disadvantage is that copper core cookware is usually thinner than traditional copper cookware.
 All-Clad Copper Core cookware has a 0.9mm thick copper layer: about a third as much as traditional 2.5mm copper cookware.
-The aluminum layers add slightly to performance, but as we say in our Copper Core review, it's best to think of All-Clad Copper Core as good quality clad stainless, but not like traditional, 2.5mm French copper cookware.

 As with traditional copper cookware, our recommendation is that if the manufacturer doesn't provide exact information about copper content, you shouldn't buy because you don't know what you're paying for.